phammy22/geog495_lab01/wiki.md

 <h2>How did Zain Shoe the meme originate?</h2>
 <p>
 Since Zain loves Seattle, he came to visit me for a few days.
 In order to show off his shoes to our friends, I began to send photos of his shoes to our friends (example seen above).
-Everyone seemed to love these photos of his shoe, thus beggining the saga of Zain Shoe.
+Everyone seemed to love these photos of his shoe, thus beginning the saga of Zain Shoe.
 </p>
 </body>
 </html>